Platoniq/decidim-install/decidim-bionic.md

 sudo ufw allow https
 ```

+The last 2 commands are to allow the firewall (if we have it activated) let pass the http/https connection to the server.
+If you don't use a firewall, you can skip them.

 Nginx is a very fast and efficient web server but it doesn't handle Ruby applications by itself.
 We need and intermediary gateway for that, we will use [Passenger](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/nginx/oss/bionic/install_passenger.html).

 I'll summarize here all the commands to [install Passenger in Ubuntu 18.04](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/nginx/oss/bionic/install_passenger.html) (follow the link to get into details):